‘Putin let me down’: Trump says he thought Ukraine war would be ‘easy to solve’

 Donald Trump has said that Vladimir Putin “really let me down” over his failure to take steps to end the war in Ukraine.

-Speaking at a press conference at Chequers alongside Prime Minister Sir Keir Starmer, the US President said he believed the conflict would be the “easiest to solve” due to his personal relationship with the Russian leader.
+Speaking at a press conference at Chequers alongside the prime minister, Sir Keir Starmer, the US president said he believed the conflict would be the “easiest to solve” due to his personal relationship with the Russian leader.

-Hopes of a potential peace deal have not materialised following a summit held between Putin and Trump in Alaska last month, during which Trump urged the Russian president to hold talks with his Ukrainian counterpart Volodymyr Zelensky.
-Since, Trump’s various deadlines and ultimatums for the Russian leader to engage with proposals have passed without obvious consequences.
+Hopes of a potential peace deal have not materialised following a summit held between Putin and Mr Trump in Alaska last month, during which Mr Trump urged the Russian president to hold talks with his Ukrainian counterpart Volodymyr Zelensky.
+Since then, Mr Trump’s various deadlines and ultimatums for the Russian leader to engage with proposals have passed without obvious consequences.

-Trump said that Putin would “drop out” of the war if the price of oil decreased as he appealed to European countries to halt purchasing energy from Russia.
+Mr Trump said that Putin would “drop out” of the war if the price of oil decreased, as he appealed to European countries to halt purchasing energy from Russia.
 “If the oil prices come down, then Russia will settle.”

 He went on to suggest that Putin had started the war in February 2022 because “he didn’t respect the leadership of the United States” at the time, referring to former president Joe Biden.